kow3ns/kubernetes-zookeeper/manifests/README.md

     - Each server will consume 0.5 CPUs.
     - Each server will consume 1 Persistent Volume with 10 GiB of storage.
     - You can, again, tune this manifest to your specific needs.
-    - **The total footprint 3 Nodes, 1.5 CPUs, 3 GiB memory, 30 GiB disk**
+    - **The total footprint is 3 Nodes, 1.5 CPUs, 3 GiB memory, 30 GiB disk**
 1. [zookeeper_micro.yaml](zookeeper_micro.yaml) provides a manifest that is suitable for demos, testing, or development use cases where a single zookeeper server will suffice.
     - It provides 1 server with no disruption budget.